Zoe Slater: Return speculation

 The press reported on 18 April 2010 that Ryan was approached by the producers of EastEnders to return for a month around the Christmas period that year, coinciding with the return of Zoe's mother, Kat, and her husband, Alfie (Shane Richie).
 A BBC spokeswoman denied this, saying, "Speculation is rife about returning characters but this is not true.
 However, as with all characters, we would never say never."
 Talking about these rumours she replied, "No, [it's] not for me."
 It was again reported in August 2011 that Ryan was returning for a Christmas special.
 They reported that she was "excited" over possible storylines with Wallace and Richie.
-A BBC spokesperson dismissed the rumours, telling Digital Spy that there are no plans for Zoe to return.
+A BBC spokesperson dismissed the rumours, telling Digital Spy that there were no plans for Zoe to return.
 In April 2017, Ryan called for Zoe to be recast.

 Reintroduction (2025)

 Despite previously calling for a recast, in June 2025, Ryan made an unannounced return as Zoe in the episode broadcast on 16 June.
 Upon her return, Ryan said it felt like "coming home" and after filming her first few scenes "felt like [she'd] never been away."
 On his decision to reintroduce Ryan, executive producer Ben Wadey said, "Before I even stepped into the role, Zoe Slater was on my wish-list of returnees as although we haven't seen her on screen for twenty years, her character has transcended time due to her popular storylines.
 I was absolutely delighted when Michelle agreed to return, and I'm thrilled to welcome her back to Walford.
 Whilst I can't say too much at this stage, Zoe's return is just one of the many exciting storylines we have planned."